May Death Never Stop You

-May Death Never Stop You (Note: Also known as May Death Never Stop You: The Greatest Hits (2001-2013).) is a greatest hits compilation album by American rock band My Chemical Romance.
+May Death Never Stop You (Note: Also known as May Death Never Stop You: The Greatest Hits (2001-2013).) is a greatest hits compilation album by the American rock band My Chemical Romance.
 It was released on March 25, 2014, through Reprise Records and is a collection of 19 songs from across My Chemical Romance's discography from 2001 to 2013.
 Most of those songs are from previous albums, ranging from their commercially successful singles to fan-favorite songs.
 In addition to those songs, the album contains a previously unreleased song, "Fake Your Death", and three demos.

 The album was announced after My Chemical Romance announced their breakup in 2013.
 The album was supported by "Fake Your Death", which was released as a single on February 17 and was the final song that the band had made before their breakup.
 The album received generally positive reviews from critics, who viewed the release as a good overview of the band's history, though some had mixed opinions on its track selection.
 It charted in several countries and was later certified platinum by the British Phonographic Industry and gold by Recorded Music NZ.

 Background and release

 On March 22, 2013, My Chemical Romance announced that they would be breaking up through a blog post on their official website.
 (Note: My Chemical Romance later reunited in 2019, and has since released new music.)
 Two days later, band member Gerard Way confirmed the break up through a post on his Twitter account.
 Later that year on December 13, the band announced that they would be releasing a greatest hits album, titled May Death Never Stop You, in celebration of the band's history.
 In addition to containing songs from each of the band's studio albums, the band announced that the album would contain previously unreleased material.
 The album's cover art was designed by Way,' who previously revealed it on November 30.
 It features a ruined, half-destroyed statue in the center in a marching uniform from The Black Parade (2006), as well as memorabilia representing the band's other albums scattered throughout.'
 In January 2014, it was announced that the album would contain "Fake Your Death", the final finished song that the band had created.
-It was originally intended for the band's scrapped fifth album.
+It was originally intended for the band's scrapped fifth album, The Paper Kingdom.

 Pre-orders for the album started on January 21, 2014.
 On February 17, "Fake Your Death" was released as a single on iTunes and BBC Radio 1.
 A trailer for the album was released that same day, containing clips of the band's music videos accompanied by the song.
 May Death Never Stop You was released on March 25, 2014 through Reprise Records.
 The album was available in three editions: a standard version released on CD, a Deluxe edition containing a DVD with extra content, and a "Physical Deluxe" edition that included the CD as well as a two-piece vinyl set.